 Usually I desperately try to fix it... and in doing so I break it worse.
-And then I have to Google a how-to YouTube video on how to fix what I just demolished.
+Then I have to Google a how-to YouTube video on how to fix what I just demolished.
 And then I have to search the Internet for some kind of free shareware program that gives me the tools to fix it.
 And then I have to Google a how-to video on how to use that program.
 And then... and then....

 And then eventually I just get really, really angry and decide SCREW IT spend the rest of the evening finding find funny pictures on the Internet to help me calm down.

 Anyways, here's a little back story before I get to my main point: